Otann/otann.github.io/_posts/2016-03-20-chroma-bot-telegram-api.markdown

 (def token (atom nil))
 ```

 What is an atom?
 It's a box for data that changes over time, which you can use for state management.
 They are incredibly helpful when dealing with concurrent operations because they guarantee that no two threads will access their value at the same time.
 And they are very straightforward.
-There are only three things you can do with atoms:

-* `deref`erence them to get their value
-* `swap!` to apply a function to a value and receive a result
-* `reset!` to completely replace old value with your new one
+There are only three things you can do with atoms: `deref`erence them to get their value, `swap!` to apply a function to a value and receive a result and `reset!` to completely replace old value with your new one

 Here is some example from the REPL: